Theodore Roe: Death

 After Fat Lenny's murder, Sam Giancana masterminded a month-long extortion campaign against the African-American bookmakers of Chicago.
 Dozens were shot at or blackjacked and others fled the city forever.
 Meanwhile, Roe stayed in his mansion on South Michigan Avenue.

 On August 1, 1947, Roe was told by doctors that he had stomach cancer.
 On August 4, 1952, he dressed in a three-piece suit and hat and sat out front of his home down South Michigan Avenue.
 At around 10:00 p.m., as he sat on the stoop outside his home, he was shotgunned.
 He died outside his former home at 5239 S. Michigan Ave.
+The trio of Leonard Patrick, David Yaras, and William Block were arrested by Chicago police for the murder.

 Roe was laid out in a $3,500–5,000 casket and received the biggest funeral of any Chicago African American since Jack Johnson in 1946.
 Thousands lined the streets to catch a glimpse of Roe's 81-car funeral procession.
 At Roe's funeral, Minister Clarence H. Cobb said: "He was a friend of man, and he had a pure heart."

 Over an FBI wiretap during the early 1970s, Giancana said of Roe, "I'll say this.
 Black or no black, that bastard went out like a man.
 He had balls.
 It was a fuckin' shame to kill him."